speeddragon/recaptcha-extractor-automator/readme.md

 When **enabled**, it will open a new tab (on background), load the ReCaptcha script, click in it, harvest **gCaptchaCode** and send to the sinkholes defined.

 The frequency that this will be done can be defined, but is recommended to be above **100** minutes.

+## Development

+To work on this extension you need to follow these steps:

+- In your Chrome browser go to Extensions (for example, `chrome://extensions/`).
+- Enable `Development Mode`.
+- Checkout this repo into your computer.
+- Click on `Load unpacked` and select this project folder.